jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 #### Step 1.
 Add the footer include with the payment link

 Download [webshop.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/webshop.html) and add it to your '_includes' folder.
-Make sure the bottom of your layout document looks like this (the paymentlink should be the personal re-usable link you just created):
+Make sure the bottom of your layout document looks like the code below.
+The paymentlink should be the personal re-usable link you just created.
+The email address should be the address on which you want to receive your email confirmation of the order.

 ```
 {% raw %}...
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
-{% include webshop.html paymentlink="https://useplink.com/payment/ssMgtkddEzgC4rKKJJ9T" %}
+{% include webshop.html email="jhvanderschee@gmail.com" paymentlink="https://useplink.com/payment/ssMgtkddEzgC4rKKJJ9T" %}
 </body>
 </html>{% endraw %}
 ```